jonathanye29/unit3_project/README.md

 ## UML Diagram
 ![project3UML](https://user-images.githubusercontent.com/111751273/222326940-44a828f3-8926-4e44-aee1-0fdad55b9664.jpeg)
 <i>Fig. 4</i> This is the UML Diagram showing all the classes and methods that were used in the development of the application.
+There are 2 main parent classes which are MDApp and MDScreen, that all methods and attributes from subclasses inherit, which can be shown by the arrows.

 ## Flow Diagrams

-Fig. 4

 Fig. 5

 Fig. 6

+Fig. 7
 ## Test Plan

 | Test Type | Target | Procedure | Expected Outcome |